What We Protect

 Five Rivers MetroParks protects and manages five primary habitat types: forest, edge/thicket (young forest), grassland, wetland and aquatic areas.
 Staff develops habitat management plans for each park and conservation area to guide land protection and restoration.
 The conservation and park services departments then work together closely to complete the annual habitat action plans for each park to ensure goals are met.

 In addition to its parks, Five Rivers MetroParks protects conservation areas, which are significant tracts of land primarily in a natural state with minimal infrastructure.
-Three of these are open to the public — Dull Woods, Medlar and Woodman Fen — while other conservation areas (listed below) currently have very limited access due to lack of trails and parking.
+Three of these have enhanced public access — Dull Woods, Medlar and Woodman Fen — while other conservation areas (listed below) currently have very limited access due to lack of trails and parking.

 Great Miami Mitigation Bank Conservation Area